governify/governify-web/content/components/infrastructure.md

 ...
 ```

 Although all the microservices share the same network (governify-bluejay), no aliases are defined.
-This is because the service name defined in the docker-compose also works as the alias inside the network.
-That's why these docker-compose service names are written in the internal infrastructure infrastructure of the infrastructure.yaml file (e.g. `bluejay-assets-manager` service name turns into `http://bluejay-assets-manager`).
+This is because the service name defined in the docker-compose also works as an alias, inside the network.
+That's why these docker-compose service names are written in the internal infrastructure defined in the infrastructure.yaml file (e.g. `bluejay-assets-manager` service name turns into `http://bluejay-assets-manager`).